TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 7 - Executive Summary Dashboards/3.7.2-inventory-summary/_index.md

 ![](3.7.2-fig-3.png)

-Select a data center from the “Data centers” table.
+Select a data center from the "Data centers" table.
 It drives Clusters and Datastores, so that you can quickly view what you have in a given Data center and related capacity.

 For a small environment, the vSphere World is provided so you can see all the VMs in the environment.